AntoineGa/pointofvuepress/ToolsRequired.md

 ### Control access

 Access will be controlled through IP filtering by Azure and managed by an Azure Function.
+It will looks at each IP of Web Site with a specific **tag** and add it to the firewall of the VM